topper3418/planner/readme.md

 ```

 4) Load the .bashrc file.
 This will load the virtual environment and load helpful aliases
-   for building and setting up the project.
-Paste the following command into the terminal
+   for running the project.
+You'll use this command each time you start a new session with
-   and press enter:
+   the planner.
+Paste the following command into the terminal and press enter:

 ```bash
 source .bashrc